elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 ![game ratings chart selected category]({% asset game-ratings-bar-chart-selected.png @path %})

-We'll being by using the `BarChart.event_handler/2` function to add a `phx-click` event to the bars in our chart.
+We'll begin by using the `BarChart.event_handler/2` function to add a `phx-click` event to the bars in our chart.

 ```elixir
 # lib/game_store_web/live/game_ratings_live.ex